bayesianbrad/bayesianbrad.github.io/posts/2019_Backpacking-with-just-hand-luggage.md

 I hope this blog post helps someone who was in the same situation as me back in January 2019!

-Here are a few photos from my trip in January to Hawaii:
+Here are a few photos from my trip in January to Kauai, Hawaii in 2019:

 <img src="/assets/posts/2019_hawaii/c1.jpg" alt="Camping" width="400"/>
 <img src="/assets/posts/2019_hawaii/c2.jpg" alt="Camping" width="400"/>